How many times have you heard this conversation?…

 At least one hour before bed, turn off the TV, computers, and try really hard not to stare endlessly at your phone.
 Also, keep these items out of the bedroom as well, as this is your sacred space for sleep, and the temptation is just too good if your phone is within arms reach.
 Try reading a book instead or spending some quality face-time with the people you love.

 Consume a snack containing protein and healthy fats before bed

 Consuming a snack higher in protein and fat before bed can help you to experience that uninterrupted sleep I was talking about.
 Try eating a handful of nuts, a hard boiled egg, some slices of avocado, or a full-fat plain Greek yogurt.
 Most people consume carbohydrates before bed such as popcorn or foods high in sugar.
 These foods will cause dysregulation of the blood sugar, causing you to wake up more often during the night.
 Side note: there is NOTHING wrong with eating after a certain time of the night, just be sure you are consuming the right foods in healthy portion sizes.

 I don’t know about you, but I find sitting down with a cup of hot tea to be extremely relaxing.
-There is an excellent bedtime tea by Yogi that you can find here.
-It contains small amounts of melatonin to help you sleep and spearmint which is extremely calming.
+There is an excellent bedtime tea by Yogi that you can find below.
 Give it a try, and if you’re not a tea person don’t worry, meditation is excellent as well!

 You may or may not find this surprising, but engaging in sexual activity before bed can actually significantly improve your sleep.
 Aside from the fact that it expends large amounts of energy, it also releases our “feel good” hormones in the brain, which can improve sleep and overall mood.